juliojj/app-real-age/README.md

 # Short description
 This source code was used to generate the results of the paper
 <b>"On the effect of age perception biases for real age regression"</b>, accepted in the
 14th IEEE International Conference on Automatic Face and Gesture Recognition (FG 2019).
 <center><img src="http://158.109.8.102/AppaRealAgeFG19/fg-2019.jpg"></center>

 # Citation
-In case you use this code, please cite the reference paper as:
+In case you use this code, please cite the reference paper (<a href="https://arxiv.org/abs/1902.07653">arXiv link</a>) as:

 @inproceedings{jacques:FG2019,<br>
  author={Julio C. S. Jacques Junior and Cagri Ozcinar and Marina Marjanovic
          and Xavier Baro and Gholamreza Anbarjafari and Sergio Escalera},<br>
  booktitle={IEEE International Conference on Automatic Face and Gesture
             Recognition (FG)},<br>
- title={On the effect of age perception biases for real age regression}, year={2019},<br>
+ title={On the effect of age perception biases for real age regression},<br>
- }
+ year={2019},<br>
+ }<br>

 # Tested on
 - Linux Ubuntu 16.04.2 LTS